spatie/laravel-mailcoach-docs-old/docs/package/api/subscribers.md

 ## Resend confirmation of a subscriber

-To resend the confirmation email a subscriber received, you can send a `POST` request to the `/mailcoach/api/subscribers/<id>/resend-confirmation` endpoint
+To resend the confirmation email a subscriber received, you can send a `POST` request to the `/mailcoach/api/subscribers/<id or encoded email>/resend-confirmation` endpoint

 ```shell script
 $ MAILCOACH_TOKEN="your API token"